cardano-foundation/CIPs/CIP-interoperable-programmable-tokens/README.md

 2. Smart Tokens - CIP 113
 3. Arrestable assets - CIP 125

 The issue with all of the above is that they are not interoperable with existing dApps.
 Thus entirely new dApps protocols would need to be developed specifically for transacting with the proposed smart tokens.
-They are not composable with existing DeFi, and so they will only work on smart-token enabled DeFi protocols.
 Furthermore, in some of the above CIPs, each smart-token enabled dApp must be thoroughly audited to ensure that it is a closed system (ie. there is no way for tokens to be smuggled to non-compliant addresses) and thus there needs to be a permissioned whitelist of which addresses are compliant.

 Additionally, these proposed solutions attempt to maintain interoperability:
 1. CIP 68 Smart Tokens